All Episodes

 Let's find out.

-Outing the name, which he's not even been charged with, outing the name of a not covert agent that was sitting at a desk not doing anything, Valerie Plain, or outing the existence of these black sites to the Washington Post, thereby identifying the countries that they're you think you think it's tough enough to get countries to join us in the war on terror and be allied with us.
+Outing the name of a not covert agent that was sitting at a desk, not doing anything, Valerie Playman, or outing the existence of these black sites to the Washington Post, thereby identifying the countries that they're you think you think it's tough enough to get countries to join us in the war on terror and be allied with us.

 What about stories like this would totally blow that up?

-Now, my guess, I have a sneaking suspicion that whoever leaked this, obviously whoever leaked it did it for personal gain.
+Now, my guess, I have a sneaking suspicion that whoever leaked this obviously whoever leaked it did it for personal gain.

 Somebody did it for personal gain, and I don't know what the personal gain is.

-It could be to advance some agenda or idea that that person has.
+It could be personal gain to forge ties with the media, it could be to advance some agenda or idea that that person has.

 That's a big story going on right now.